At the Project:

 foraging time under conditions when adults already have difficulty finding food.

-- Starvation and exposure take the smallest and weakest first (see below: 3 dead
+- Starvation and chilling take the smallest and weakest first (see below: 3 dead at

 prolonged bad weather.